 Case Studies and Application

 - United Nations Development Programme.
-“Human Rights Based approach to Millennium Development Goals.”
+“Human Rights and the Millennium Development Goals.”
 Oslo: Oslo Governance Center.

 - UN Office on Drugs and Crimes.
 “UNODOC and the Protection and Enforcement of Human Rights.”
 2012.
 (Note: This 2012 informal “position paper” sets forth general responsibilities of states and other bodies for controlling narcotics, with reference to due diligence standard and the respect-protect-fulfill framework.)